Why the Earned Income Tax Credit (EITC) Matters

 The Earned Income Tax Credit (EITC) is a federal tax credit for people who work and have low to moderate earned incomes.
 The EITC reduces the amount of federal taxes owed and may also provide a refund.

 Research shows that the Earned Income Tax Credit (EITC) provides work, income, educational, and health benefits to its recipients and their children.
-In addition, recent research indicates the income from these tax credits leads to benefits at virtually every stage of life.
+Recent research indicates the income from these tax credits leads to benefits at virtually every stage of life.
+In addition, tax credits can be a tool to advance equity.

 Read more about the impacts – including the two-generation impacts – of the EITC below: